 Snow Day Graves

-Graves joins every snowball battle with the same entrepreneurial drive that got him out of prison, armed with his enormous snow blowing gun and a can-do mentality.
-That is, he blows up a lot of stuff with little regard for his safety.
+Graves enters each snowball fight with the same enterprising spirit that led to his release from prison, armed with his enormous snow blowing gun and a positive “can-do” attitude.
+He is determined to win.
+To put it another way, he blows up a lot of stuff while paying little attention to his own safety.

 On December 14, 2016, the Snow Day Graves skin was added to the collection for the first time.
 It was classified as a Legacy or Epic skin and sold for an exorbitant price of 1,350 RP.
 Despite the fact that it is a legacy skin, the quality of the model, VFX, and animation are not commensurate with the cost.
 Unfortunately, due to the fact that it has been placed in the legacy vault, you will not be able to purchase this skin from the in-game store if you are late to the party or weren’t playing the game when the skin was first introduced into the game.
 The vault is occasionally open for limited runs, and after those runs are over, this skin will be available for purchase in the Riot Store.

 It is not clear whether balconies are throwing confetti and flowers into an arena or out into the streets in this piece of Splash Art.
 Due to the background information being so sketchy and there being so little shown, there is nothing more that can be collected beyond the joy.
 This background is both depressing and uninteresting to look at.